clevertree/fan-edits/README.md

 No links are given to any copyright or pirated content.
 No clues are given as to how to find those links either.
 I have one or more legitimate copies of every movie I edit.
 I'm hoping those who view my edits do as well.
 Reminder: **We paid for all of this**.
-None of these movies would even exist, had we not paid full price for them in the past.
+None of these movies would even exist had we not paid full price for them in the past.
 They belong to **us**.

 ## Steps to render a movie edit from this repo